 It is true that the Information Age has increased access to the technology of “narrative projection” for people all over the earth.
 Importantly, the social media spaces which offer the opportunity for narrative construction outside of the actors listed above is a space that the powers that be have had a hand in building, and a hand in manipulating for some time now.
 The freedom of the world wide web was always a bit of mirage.
 The origins of the internet go back to the late 1960s with ARPANET a creation that came from cooperation between the US Govt, Ivy League Universities and the Military Industrial and Intelligence Complex.

 The ability to use the power of the Internet for commercial activities is only a mere part of its true functionality.
 The anonymity of being online makes it a natural habitat of those who wish to influence other through covert means.
-Since the creation of the “World Wide Web” Intelligence, media and government online operatives have spread across the digital world make in order to stay in position to alter or massage the narrativization process.
+Since the creation of the “World Wide Web” Intelligence, media and government online operatives have spread across the digital world in order to monitor ideological positions and lend their guiding hands in the narrativization process.

 New voices have sprouted up in the past 10 years and we’ve seen a shift in some of the power of story telling.
 For this reason the legacy media outlets have attempted to maintain a hold on the modes of narrative construction by expanding further into mostly social media based entities to influence the direction there.
 We’ve also seen this move from the e-State, through the overt social media profiles of elected official and various administrative departments, and their military and intelligence wings.